ophidian-lib/core/README.md

 ### The Build System

 See the `ophidian.config.mjs` and `package.json` files in [Pane Relief](https://github.com/pjeby/pane-relief) for a usage example.
-For the use of the Github action to publish plugins, see [this example from Quick Explorer](https://github.com/pjeby/quick-explorer/blob/master/.github/workflows/publish.yml).
-(You should probably not use `@master`, though, and instead depend on a specific version tag; see project status info below.)
+For the use of the Github action to publish plugins, see [the documentation](docs/Publish-Action.md) for an example and details.

 ### Status